manasjain0405/fampay-youtube-assignment/README.md

 # fampay-youtube-assignment

 ## Problem Statement
-To make an API to fetch latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
+To make an API to fetch the latest videos sorted in reverse chronological order of their publishing date-time from YouTube for a given tag/search query in a paginated response.
 ### Goals
 - Server should call the YouTube API continuously in background (async) with some interval (say 10 seconds) for fetching the latest videos for a predefined search query and should store the data of videos (specifically these fields - Video title, description, publishing datetime, thumbnails URLs and any other fields you require) in a database with proper indexes.
 - A GET API which returns the stored video data in a paginated response sorted in descending order of published datetime.